magnusmaynard/magnusmaynard.github.io/index.md

 </div>

-Please reach out for my CV!
+Please reach out if you would like to find out more!

 <div style="display: flex;">
   <a href="mailto:contact@magnus.co.uk" style="display: flex; margin-right:8px;">